 There are only 18 total mismatches for PoTo+ vs. DL-DY; 8 from ansible and 10 from bokeh.
 PoTo+ is correct 16 times and DL-DY is correct 11 times.
 Most cases are from accessing a dictionary or calling a function such as \python{children = kwargs.get('children')} or \python{typ = type(obj)}.
 On 5 occasions, DL-DY infers types that appear wrong such as \python{type}.

-\subsection{Scalability of PoTo (RQ4)}
+\subsubsection{Scalability of PoTo (RQ4)}

-Table~\ref{tab:table_time} show the running times of PoTo (this is the total time to execute thousands of entry functions) and of Pytype.
+Table~\ref{tab:running_time} show the running times of PoTo (total time for thousands of entry functions) and of Pytype.
 We run on a commodity Mac book Pro with 2.4 GHz 8-Core Intel Core i9 and 32 GB of Memory (one of our development machines).
-The "+" phase (type inference) is instantaneous and type aggregation and processing are negligible.
+The ``+'' phase (type inference) is instantaneous and type aggregation and processing are negligible.
 We do not include these in the timing.
-In both cases, execution is IO-dominated, as PoTo writes points-to results into pkl files and Pytype prints error messages (reveal-type reveals types as a special error message).
+In both cases, execution is IO-dominated, as PoTo writes points-to results into pkl files and Pytype's reveal-type reveals types by printing special error message.

 PoTo runs in 1--3 minutes for all but the two largest packages, bokeh and ansible.
 Pytype is significantly more expensive ranging between 4 and 81 minutes on those packages.
-We measured that without the reveal-type instrumentation Pytype runs 30\% faster; thus, its underlying static analysis is expensive and PoTo still outperforms Pytype.
-PoTo outperforms Pytype on the bokeh package significantly, while it does run slower in total time on ansible.
-This is because ansible has nearly 500 test file (we filtered out ones that do not reference ansible packages from the 961 original ones to speed up testing) and many hit the same bottleneck of ansible code in the points-to analysis.
+Without the reveal-type instrumentation Pytype runs 30\% faster than with; thus, its underlying static analysis is expensive and PoTo still outperforms Pytype.
+PoTo runs slower than Pytype on ansible because ansible has nearly 500 test file (we filtered out ones that do not reference ansible packages from the 961 original ones to speed up testing) and many hit the same bottleneck of ansible code in the points-to analysis.